 Age is determined by asking respondent for month, day, and year of birth.
 From this birthdate, the interviewer determines the respondent's age as of the last day of the month previous to the interview month.
 The respondent is asked to verify the calculated age.
-Age is important to determine interview eligibility and type of interview to be conducted: 1) under 12 - not interviewed; number of such children is determined from household respondent, 2) 12 and older - universe for interviews, 3) 12 and 13 - proxy interview conducted, 4) 14 and older - interviewed individually, unless ill or otherwise unavailable, 5) 16 and older - interview includes employment status question.
+Age is important to determine interview eligibility and type of interview to be conducted: 1) under 12 - not interviewed; number of such children is determined from household respondent, 2) 12 and older - universe for interviews, 3) Prior to July of 1986, 12 and 13 - proxy interview conducted, 4) Beginning in July of 1986, 12 and older - interviewed individually, unless ill or otherwise unavailable, or a knowledgeable adult objects to the interviewing of the 12 and 13 year olds, 5) 16 and older - interview includes employment status question.